 I would go back to England to see everyone.
 After that I’d come back here of course.

 Phew, there wasn’t a dramatic revelation about how darn unhappy she is.
-I think it’s a breakthrough for the Wilson’s.
-Just giving myself a pat on the back (fat).
+I think it’s a breakthrough for the Wilson’s. *Just giving myself a pat on the back.

-It is a huge adventure, being away from home, travelling to new places, meeting new people and drinking lots of beer (it’s very hot you know, you get thirsty!).
+It is a huge adventure, being away from home, travelling to new places, meeting new people and drinking lots of beer.
 Your children may hate you for making them move, they may act like little bastards just to spite you, but don’t worry, you’re doing the right thing, just breathe, and try not to strangle them too often.
 It gets easier…. they tell me.

-- Go to the library and seek out picture books about adventures, travel and anything even remotely related, enjoy them as a family, not just alone, with a glass of wine once the kids are tucked up.
+- Go to the library and seek out picture books about adventures, travel and anything even remotely related, enjoy them as a family, not just alone, with a glass of wine!

 - Buy an atlas, show them the maps, buy a globe, really teach them about the destination.
 The good bits only, they don’t need to know crime rates, murder statistics or the rising problem of homelessness in your chosen city.